anhaidgroup/cloudlabeler/README.md

       - Choose 'Ubuntu Server 18.04 LTS (HVM)' as your Amazon Machine Image in "Step 1: Choose an Amazon Machine Image (AMI)" in your EC2 instance configuration page.

-      - Choose 'General purpose Family t2.micro Type' as your Instance Type if you want to use your free tier in "Step 2: Choose an Instance Type" in your EC2 instance configuration page.
+      - EC2 provides different 'Instance Types' optimized to fit different use cases.
+You can choose your 'Instance Type' in "Step 2: Choose an Instance Type" in your EC2 instance configuration page.

+        - If you are a new user, we recommend 't2.micro' as your 'Instance Type' because AWS provides 750 free 't2.micro' EC2 instance usage for 12 months.

+        - If you are an old user, or if you run out of your free tier, you can choose a different 'Instance Type'.
+For example, you may choose 't2.nano' EC2 instance which is suffcient in the common cases.
+You can also choose other 'Instance Type' to meet your demands.

+        <details><summary markdown='span'>Don't know whether I have run out of free tier?</summary><br />

+        - You can find your free tier in AWS bill.
+Click [here](https://console.aws.amazon.com/billing/home) to enter AWS bill Page.
+        - You then need to find the bill for current month.
+In AWS bill Page, click 'bills' to enter AWS bills page.
+AWS bills page list your bills for all months.
+In the drop-down list under 'Dates', choose current month.
+You now can find the bill for current month.

+        - In the bill for current month, you can find a section called 'Elastic Compute Cloud'.
+Click and expand this section.
+You can find the number of hours your free tier has been consumed in the row starting with '$0.00 per Linux t2.micro instance-hour (or partial hour) under monthly free tier'.
+For example, if you have run 'Linux t2.micro instance' for 700 Hrs, you are likely to run out of free tier soon.</details>

       - For "Step 3: Configure Instance Details", "Step 4: Add Storage", "Step 5: Add Tags" in your EC2 instance configuration page, you can leave the options as default.

-      - In "Step 6: Configure Security Group" of your EC2 instance configuration page, you should include both 'SSH' and 'HTTP' in your security group.
-If you are unsure about whether you have included both, choose 'All Traffic' as the type of Security Group.
-Then, you need to specify IP address that has the permission to reach your EC2 instance in the Source in the Security Group.
-If you are unsure about Source in the Security Group, choose 'Anywhere'.
+      - In "Step 6: Configure Security Group" of your EC2 instance configuration page, you need to build a set of firewall rules to protect your EC2 instance from attacks.

+         - You first need to determine the protocols that are open to your EC2 instance network traffic in the 'Type' column.
+Your protocols should include both 'SSH', by which you connect to your EC2 instance, and 'HTTP', by which you visit the cloud labeler.
+You can also add other protocols you need here.

+         - Then, you need to determine the traffic that can reach your EC2 instance for each protocol in the 'Source' column.
+For 'SSH' protocol, you should choose 'My IP' in common cases because it is unsafe to let other people access your EC2 instance directly by 'SSH'.
+For 'HTTP' protocol, you should choose 'Anywhere' in common cases because you want to let other people label tuple pairs through cloud labeler you have deployed by 'HTTP'.

-      - In "Step 7: Review Instance Launch" of your EC2 instance configuration page, you can review all the configurations of your EC2 instance.
-After that, you can click "launch" button at the bottom-right corner of your EC2 instance configuration page.
+      - In "Step 7: Review Instance Launch" of your EC2 instance configuration page, you can review all the configurations of your EC2 instance and go back to the steps before if you need to do some modifications.
+After that, you can click "launch" button at the bottom-right corner of your EC2 instance configuration page to complete your configuration.

-      - After clicking 'Launch', you need to specify a key pair, which is a key that enables you to log into your instance later.
-If you already have your key pair, choose 'Choose a new key pair' in the first drop-down list, and select the key pair you want to use in the second drop-down list.
-If you don't have a key pair, choose 'Create a new key pair', enter your key pair name and download Key Pair.
-You need to save the Key Pair in a secure place in your local machine.
+      - After clicking 'Launch', you need download a private key file to allow you to securely SSH into your instance.

+        - If you already have a private key file, you can use the old private key file to securely SSH into this EC2 instance without creating a new one.
+Select 'Choose a new key pair' in the first drop-down list, and select the key pair you want to use for this EC2 instance in the second drop-down list.

+        - If you don't have private key file, choose 'Create a new key pair', enter your key pair name and download the private key file.
+You need to save the private key file in a secure place in your local machine.

    <details><summary markdown='span'>Already have your deployed instance?</summary><br />
       If you want to deploy cloud labeler on an existed EC2 instance, click your instance in EC2 instance page and check its description shown below.